 Once you are a member of our club you will be invited to our private Slack Channel.
 We encourage individuals looking to learn more about Rotaract and to join one of the Facebook groups provided below:

 We also encourage our members to join Rotary and Rotaract cultural exchanges.
 The best way to do this is by taking advantage of some of the great conferences for Rotarians and Rotaractors.
 In particular, we try and attend our local district conference as well as the Rotary International Convention.
 Thanks to generous sponsorships from our sponsor Rotary club, we have the capacity to help Rotaractors attend some of these great opportunities.

 Competition for a place on such a trip is high – sometimes more than 10 applications are filled in for every single place.
-Here are a few examples of trips that are open in 2018.
+Here are a few examples of trips: